Skip to Content

 We’ve used all 3 options while in Germany and elsewhere in Europe (and the world).

-When I travel solo I often just use WiFi because I’m super prepared and organized before going abroad and find I can get by with offline maps, prepared notes on my phone or in a notebook, and connecting to WiFi here and there when I’m away from my hotel or apartment.
-There have been a few times where I wished I’d had access to data or texting but I managed ok.
+For many years when I traveled solo I often just used WiFi because I’m super prepared and organized before going abroad and I could easily get by with offline maps, prepared notes on my phone or in a notebook, and connecting to WiFi here and there when I’m away from my hotel or apartment.

-I’ve also gotten SIM cards a few times when I wanted to have consistent access to data but didn’t want to pay the expensive daily feels to Verizon.
-It took 10-15 minutes to sign up for the SIM card but after that, it was super easy!
+I also used SIM cards a few times when I wanted to have consistent access to data but didn’t want to pay the expensive daily feels to Verizon.
+It took 10-15 minutes to sign up for the SIM card but after that, it was super easy.

 There was no long-term mobile contract and it was cheap.
-On the cheapest plans you’ll likely pay less for a couple weeks worth of data than 1 day using your home cell provider’s international plan.
+With some plans, a couple weeks worth of data cost less than 1 day using Verizon’s international plan.
 I wasn’t sure how quickly I’d use the data so I kept my phone in airplane mode until I wanted to use data.
-It worked super well!

 Why Buy A SIM Card For Germany?

-There’s many benefits to buying a local SIM card while you’re visiting.
+There are many benefits to buying an e-SIM or local SIM card before or while you’re visiting Germany.

-First of all, it’ll save you so much money.
+First of all, it can save you so much money.
 If you choose to just stick with your American mobile phone plan while abroad, chances are you’ll come home to a high phone bill.

 That’s because EU roaming charges add up quickly and can get quite expensive, especially for longer stays.
 Not to mention that most of these overseas data roaming plans come with a lot of limitations.
-Most of them are capped at a certain GB, have limited internet speed, and sometimes you just can’t connect (that’s happened to us a few times).
+Most of them are capped at a certain GB, have limited internet speed, and sometimes you just can’t connect (that happened to us a few times when we had Verizon).

-Second, using a SIM card is much more reliable!
-Yes, you can just connect to public WiFi whenever you’re out and about, but you’re not guaranteed to find WiFi widely available in all establishments, and there have been times where I just couldn’t connect or the connection was so slow it was unusable.
+Second, using an e-SIM or local SIM card is much more reliable.
+Yes, you can often connect to public WiFi whenever you’re out and about, but you’re not guaranteed to find WiFi widely available in all establishments, and there have been times where I just couldn’t connect or the connection was so slow it was unusable.

 If you quickly need to search for a restaurant review or look up the train schedule, having mobile data is much more handy.
 Plus, connecting to public WiFi isn’t always the safest option.